joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 ## Part 1: putting different conversations in the same ubatch

-Here is the thing I had not appreciated.
+Here is the part I found most interesting.
 When several conversations are active, llama.cpp does not process them one after another, and it does not run separate forward passes for each.
 It puts their tokens in the same ubatch.